-Pursuant to Code Provision A.1.1 (which has been renumbered as Code Provision C.5.1) of the CG Code, the Board should meet regularly and board meetings should be held at least four times per year.
+Pursuant to Code Provision C.5.1 of the CG Code, the Board should meet regularly and board meetings should be held at least four times per year.
 The Board meets regularly to formulate the Group's overall strategies as well as discuss the Group's operation and financial performance.
 Additional meetings would be arranged if and when required.
 Directors may participate either in person or through electronic means of communications.
 During the Reporting Year, there were four board meetings and one general meeting.
 The attendance record of each member of the Board of the board meetings and the general meeting is set out below:

-Name of Director Meetings attended/ number of general Meetings attended/ number of Board
+Meetings attended/ number of general Meetings attended/ number of Board

 Name of Director meetings meetings

 Executive Directors

 Mr. Yu Zhuyun (Chairman and Chief Executive Officer) 1/1 4/4

 Mr. Li Menglin 1/1 4/4

 Non-executive Directors

 Mr. Qiao Xiaoge 1/1 4/4

 Ms. Zhu Yujuan 1/1 4/4

 Independent non-executive Directors

 Dr. Li David Xianglin 0/1 4/4

 Mr. Wang Wenxing 0/1 4/4

 Dr. Zhou Chunsheng 1/1 3/4